FTHPC/FaultSight/databaseSetup/examples/FlipIt/README.md

 3.)
 This will generate a database file `campaign.db` in this directory.
 Copy this to the `database` directory in FaultSight (`/faultSight/database`).

 4.)
-Refer to the main README for running FaultSight with this new database.
+Refer to the main README instructions for running FaultSight with this new database.